DARPA-ASKEM/terarium/README.md

 * RabbitMQ - 5672

 ## Using Rabbit MQ:
-When sending and recieving messages we should use utf-8 format rather than byte[] for Quarkus deserialization.
+When sending and recieving messages we should use utf-8 format for deserialization. current queues include: simulation-status -> messages from pyciemss-service including calibration intermediate results user-event -> Messages mostly used as a proof of concept at the moment

 ## Packaging and running the client